dsitarek/Personal-Bio-Site/README.md

 ### Stretch
 - CRUD on multiple content types on the site (Trust me, you will be thankful that you did!)
-- Your completed personal site will be reviewed by your instructor before you start your capstone.

 ## Pages for Personal Bio Site
 ### About